Lip Cancer

 Follow-up care

-The risk of developing second cancer in the head, neck, or mouth after lip cancer treatment is higher in the patient than in other people.
+The risk of developing a second cancer in the head, neck, or mouth after lip cancer treatment is higher in the patient than in other people.
 Accordingly, the patient comes for a check at certain intervals determined by the doctor for a certain period of time after the treatment process.
 This control process can take up to 5 years.
-During the check-ups, the doctor monitors the patient by examining whether cancer has recurred or not.
+During the check-ups, the doctor monitors the patient by examining whether the cancer has recurred or not.
 Recurrence of lip cancer after the fifth year is not a recurrence.
-This is new cancer in the same or close area.
+However, this is a new cancer in the same or close area.

 Recurrence of lip cancer